marktiderman/marktiderman.com/_posts/2013-08-16-connection-precedes-obedience.markdown

 "Why don't my kids listen to me?
 Why won't they do what I say?
 How come they don't obey me?"

 I have asked those questions a million times over the past few years.
-And if I dig a little deeper, it's usually preceded with some form ofÂ "Wow, it's been a while since I've spent good time with my kids."
+And if I dig a little deeper, it's usually preceded with some form of "Wow, it's been a while since I've spent good time with my kids."

 Today I got a glimpse of the correlation between connection and obedience.